-There are different reasons as to why Desktop Sync may fail to sync.
-Most common reasons are network errors which could be as simple as intermittent connectivity such as working on Wifi or by closing/re-opening a laptop lid which can cause a machine to sleep.
+There are different reasons why Desktop Sync may fail to sync.
+The most common reasons are network errors, which could be as simple as intermittent connectivity, such as working on Wi-Fi or closing/re-opening a laptop lid, which can cause a machine to sleep.
 This can happen on any network and is not specific to any particular ISP or network type.

-However, there are certain errors that can be caused by permissions or other failures which may be presented as error codes.
-These common error codes are noted below, and what actions to perform when you encounter them.
+However, certain errors can be caused by permissions or other failures presented as error codes.
+These common error codes are noted below, and what actions to perform when encountering them.

 |http_code: -18||Partial file- A file transfer was shorter or larger than expected.

 This happens when the server first reports an expected transfer size and then delivers data that doesn't match the previously given size.

 Logs can be checked, and the issue can be sorted by looking at the file causing problems.